 Attacks can also be triggered by surprisingly mild conditions—I’ve even had one happen while relaxing in a breezy, shady campsite after a balmy summer hike.
 The attacks, when I get them, are not painful, and mine typically subside within five or 10 minutes or so if I take steps to warm up my hands.

 To learn more about Raynaud’s, I spoke with a physician who treats many Raynaud’s sufferers in her practice.
 Gurpreet Rawat, MD, is a rheumatologist at Kaiser Permanente Medical Center in Bellevue, Wash.
-An REI member since 2013, Dr. Rawat also has the condition herself.
+An REI Co-op Member since 2013, Dr. Rawat also has the condition herself.
 She provides the information below about Raynaud’s and shares her advice on how to manage this condition.

 What is Raynaud’s?